 - Maple Syrup (be warned: it’s not real maple syrup but rather flavored corn syrup)

-Vegan Lunch & Dinner Options (available after 10:30 am)
+Vegan Lunch & Dinner Options at Burger King (available after 10:30 am)

 For lunch and dinner you can turn to the Impossible Whopper, made vegan by holding the mayo.
 The Impossible Whopper is surprisingly meat-like and has gotten rave reviews.
 It can be brilliantly bulked up with a substantial side of fries (they use vegetable oil for frying) or an admittedly sad garden side salad (with no cheese or dressing).
 Invest in the vegan Whopper on your visit and you can discover what all the hype is all about.
 Encourage the person with you to try a bite too (bonus points if you record their reaction).

 - Impossible Whopper (no mayo)